EmoryMLIP/emory-reu-ret-website/content/projects/2022-brain-nets/index.md

 # Datasets

-We are working with 2 datasets: one classifying human immunodeficiency virus (HIV) and one classifying bipolar disorder (BP).
+We are working with 2 datasets, one classifying human immunodeficiency virus (HIV) and one classifying bipolar disorder (BP).
 Each dataset consists of functional magnetic resonance imaging (fMRI) scans, diffusion tensor imaging (DTI) scans, and classification labels in the form of integers, where 1 indicates a healthy patient and -1 indicates an unhealthy patient.
 Both datasets have been processed for us, as detailed in [Section 3](https://arxiv.org/abs/2204.07054) of the paper authored by Cui et al.

 # Problem Formulation
 The DTI and FMRI brain scans of each patient $i$ are represented as weighted adjacency matrices $\mathbf{W}_i \in \mathbb{R}^{M \times M}$.
 FMRI scans are considered to be more robust than DTI scans, so our experiments prioritize working with them.
 Nodes in the brain network represent regions of interest (ROI), and edge links between nodes indicate the strength of the connection between the two regions.